Scientific Advice Meetings – Advice for Companies

 For applicants outside the EEA, it is recommended to nominate a contact point within the EEA for communication between the applicant and the agency.

 The advice can be given in writing, via teleconference or via a face to face meeting, the type of meeting will be arranged in advance with the agency.
 It is advisable to seek the advice meeting before the submission of the MAA in relation to queries that have arisen for the applicant at the initial development stage of a medicinal product, the answers to these queries may not be covered by current guidance.

-Advice can also be sought post authorisation, where deemed necessary by the applicant.
-Examples for post authorisation queries include but are not limited to the addition of new pharmaceutical forms, extension of the indication or significant changes in the manufacturing process.
+The advice can also be sought post authorisation, where deemed necessary by the applicant.
+Examples for post authorisation queries include but are not limited to the addition of new pharmaceutical forms, the extension of the indication or significant changes in the manufacturing process.

 The method of submission of the package and the fees payable to the agencies varies and should be verified by the applicant prior to requesting the scientific advice service to ensure the correct procedure is followed.

 In our experience the timing of scientific advice is crucial and it is vital that the right questions are asked during the meeting.
 The earlier in a procedure the advice is sought the more beneficial.
 Preparation for the meeting is key, all stakeholders must be chosen based on their experience in the relevant areas and each expert should be assigned responsibility for responses and discussions on their area of expertise.
 The questions should be concise and direct, the use of ‘open’ questions is not recommended.
 The meeting structure and agenda should be agreed in advance with the agency and this should be adhered to, where possible.
 It is essential that concise minutes are recorded and signed copies must be provided to the agency within the recommended time frame.

 The scientific advice reflects the standards that will be applied by the assessors during the MAA assessment and therefore, to aid approval, all advice should be taken on board in the application or a justification prepared to explain any deviation from the advice.